 - Affordability (55%): Providers scored higher if they were more affordable across various factors.
 We also evaluated the range of discounts offered.

-- Customer satisfaction (30%): Scores were based on ratings from sites like Trustpilot, app reviews and industry sources like J.D.
+- Customer satisfaction (30%): Scores reflected ratings from sites like Trustpilot, app reviews, and industry sources like J.D.
 Power.
 This included the buying process, policy management and claims handling.

 - Coverage (15%): We assessed the number of add-on options, unique features and availability by state.